-A product can be certified organic if it has been certified by an accredited certification body that it meets the Canadian Organic Standards.
+A product can be certified organic if it has been certified by a CFIA accredited certification body to meet the Canadian Organic Standards.
 Any product label that displays the Canada organic logo or claims the product has 70 per cent or more organic ingredients must include the name of the certification body that certified it.

 What products can display the Canada organic logo on the label?

 Use of the Canada organic logo is voluntary and only permitted on products with 95 per cent or more organic content that have been certified according to the requirements of the Canada Organic Regime.